Cookie preferences

 Target group

-Think Equal exists to address a fundamental gap in education systems.
-We wish to embed the missing third dimension of Social and Emotional Learning, which is recognised as a core, and compulsory pillar of early education - alongside reading and maths - introduced at ages 3–6, when the brain and foundational beliefs and values systems are being built.
-This means embedding SEL system-wide: within curricula, teacher training, and everyday classroom practice and equipping educators with structured, evidence-based tools to develop children’s emotional literacy, empathy, self-regulation and sense of justice - alongside academic skills.
-The result is not only improved school readiness, learning outcomes, and mental health, but also a powerful preventive impact that ensures equal and inclusive individuals and communities.
-By shaping mindsets early, education can address the root causes of violence, discrimination and inequality before they take hold.
-Our vision is for every child, everywhere, to receive an education that values both what they learn and who they become; enabling them to build healthier relationships, more inclusive societies, and a more peaceful world.
+Think Equal's mission is to embed SEL as the missing third dimension of early education, recognised as core and compulsory alongside literacy and numeracy.
+Introduced during ages 3–6, when the brain is rapidly developing and foundational beliefs, values and behaviours are first formed, Think Equal equips teachers and education systems to shape not only what children know, but who they become.
+This means embedding SEL system-wide: within curricula, teacher training and everyday classroom practice.
+It means giving educators structured, evidence-based tools to develop children’s emotional literacy, empathy, self-regulation, prosocial behaviour and sense of justice alongside academic skills.
+The result is stronger school readiness, improved learning outcomes, better mental health and more inclusive classroom environments.
+More importantly, it creates a powerful preventive effect: by shaping mindsets early, education can address the root causes of violence, discrimination and inequality before they take hold.
+Our vision is for every child, everywhere, to receive an education that values both knowledge and humanity, enabling them to build healthier relationships, more inclusive communities and a more peaceful world.

 About the innovation